ferryirawan-idempiere/Public/README.md

-Public place for code and script
+Public places for code and script